Maria Luz Fernandez, Ph.D

 - University of Connecticut, Storrs, CT, Department of Nutritional Sciences

-- University of Arizona, Tucson Arizona, Department of Nutritional Sciences
+- University of Arizona, Tucson, AZ, Department of Nutritional Sciences

 - University of Sonora, Hermosillo, Sonora, Mexico, Department of Food Science

 - Member, American Institute of Nutrition (elected 1992), Associate Member 1989-1992